ONP4AM/pepcico_concept/README.md

 ## Features

 - Built using React, making it a modern and dynamic website.
-- Utilizes animation libraries like GSAP and Framer Motion to enhance user experience.
+- Utilizes animation libraries like GSAP and Framer Motion for impressive animations.
 - Ongoing development to improve mobile responsiveness and add more features.

 ## I